ComplicatedPhenomenon/Note_in_rST/source/monkey/questions.rst

 The Correlation length of EGMF.
 `````````````````````````````````
-when the primary VHE gamma photon interact with EBL, the length it went through.
+When the primary VHE gamma photon interact with EBL, the length it went through.
 Before the pair being deflected by IGMF, the pairs won't go along the direction
 primary photon.

+Magneticgensis , when the magnetic start to present.

+- Before the star formation.
+- While the star formation.

+We care about the beginning time since what.

+The mechanism to produce magnetic field.

 Methods to measure the distance between earth and an object.
 ````````````````````````````````````````````````````````````
 How to set lower limit and upper limit of EGMF?
 ``````````````````````````````````````````````````````````

 According to data from Fermi and HESS etc.

 The parameters of `EBL`_.
 `````````````````````````````